How we manage the With-Profits Fund

 Each year we will send you a bonus statement telling you what bonuses have been added to your plan.
 There are two types of bonus.

 Annual bonus – members receive an annual bonus with their with-profits plans.
 These are also known as reversionary bonuses.
 They may vary depending on the type of contract you have and once added cannot be taken away (provided that the contract is held to the end of its term and any premiums due are paid).
-The Board sets these in October each year after receiving the advice of a professional adviser (the “with-profits actuary”) who considers investment performance, current interest rates and the Society’s financial strength.
+The Board sets these in the 4th quarter of the calendar each year after receiving the advice of a professional adviser (the “with-profits actuary”) who considers investment performance, current interest rates and the Society’s financial strength.

-Final bonus – when a plan is paid out we will often add a final bonus.
+Final bonus – when a plan matures or is cashed in we will often add a final bonus.
 This will vary according to the type of contract you have.
 Final bonuses are not guaranteed and are not known until the time of payment.
-Again these are agreed by the Board in October but may be varied at any time.
-Final Bonuses do not apply to the Monthly Savings ISA or Monthly Savings Junior ISA (start dates from 1/1/2016).
+For most plans the final bonus rates are determined at the start of each quarter, but may be varied at any time.
+Final bonuses do not apply to the Monthly Savings ISA policies issued between 6th April 2015 and 5th April 2020.
+Final bonuses do apply to Monthly Savings ISA policies issued from 6th April 2020.

 The final bonus (or the rate of annual bonus in the case of the Monthly Savings ISA and Monthly Savings Junior ISA) is intended to ensure that payments to members are broadly equivalent to the premiums paid in, accumulated to allow for: